tinyplex/tinybase/site/guides/14_releases.md

 SQLite Persisters, only the `json` mode is supported for MergeableStore instances, due to their additional CRDT metadata.)

+This release also exposes the new createCustomSqlitePersister function and createCustomPostgreSqlPersister function at the top level of the persister module.
+These can be used to build Persister objects against SQLite and PostgreSQL SDKs (or forks) that are not already included with TinyBase.

+### Minor breaking change

+It's very unlikely to affect most apps, but also be aware that the persisters module and synchronizers module are no longer bundled in the 'master' tinybase module.
+If you are using them (most likely because you have built a custom Persister or Synchronizer), you will need to update your imports accordingly to the standalone `tinybase/persisters` and `tinybase/synchronizers` versions of them.
+Apologies.

 Please provide feedback on this new release on GitHub!

 ## v5.1